mlavin/django-all-access/docs/customize-views.rst

         different than the current ``request.path``.
 By default the callback url will be the same and this view will return ``None``.
 You will most likely not need to change this in your project.

+    .. method:: get_client(provider)
+    .. versionadded:: 0.5

+        Here you can override the OAuth client class which is used to fetch the access token and user information.
+Another use case is to disable the enforcement of the OAuth 2.0 ``state`` parameter for providers which don't support it.
+If you are using the view for a single provider it would be easiest to set the ``client_class`` property on the class instead.

+        You should be sure to use the same client class for the redirect view as well.

     .. method:: get_error_redirect(provider, reason)